Emmanuel461/PML_2023_2024/Final_work/README.md

 ### CNN (Convolutional Neural Network)

 **Architecture**:
-- Input Layer: Number of features equal to the input size.
+- Input Layer: Number of features equal to the input size (4 selected index).
-- Convolutional Layer: 1D convolution with a kernel size of 3 and 32 filters.
+- Convolutional Layer: 1D convolution with a kernel size of 3 and 32 filters (considering a dataframe not a image as input).
 - Batch Normalization: Applied after the convolutional layer.
 - Activation Function: ReLU.
 - Pooling Layer: MaxPooling with a kernel size of 2.